Quick Multi-Robot Motion Planning by Combining Sampling and Search: Conclusion and Discussion

+\paragraph{Why is SSSP Quick?} We provide two qualitative explanations: one from the MAPF side, and another from the SBMP side.
+The quickness of SSSP relies on both factors.

-\paragraph*{Branching Factor} During the search process, \algoname decomposes successors into nodes corresponding to at most one robot taking a motion.
-Compared to search styles allowing all robots to move at the same time, this decomposition significantly reduces \emph{branching factor}, i.e., the number of successors at each node.
+\emph{Branching Factor:} During the search, SSSP decomposes successors into search nodes corresponding to at most one robot taking a motion.
+Compared to search styles allowing all robots to move simultaneously, the decomposition significantly reduces \emph{branching factor}, i.e., the number of successors at each node.
 In general, the average branching factor $b$ largely determines the search effort~\cite{edelkamp2011heuristic}.
-Here, assume that each robot has $k$ possible motions from each state on average.
-Coupled with perfect heuristics and a perfect tie-breaking strategy, allowing all robots to move simultaneously results in $b = k^N$ and generates $(k^N)\cdot l$ search nodes, where $l$ is the depth of the search.
-On the other hand, \algoname results in $b = k$ and enables to search the equivalent node with only $k\cdot (Nl)$ nodes generation.
-This is a key trick of A$^\ast$ with Operator Decomposition~\cite{standley2010finding} for MAPF, and we leveraged this idea to \algoname.
+Assume that each robot has $k$ possible motions from each configuration on average.
+Coupled with perfect heuristics and a perfect tie-breaking strategy, allowing all robots to move simultaneously results in $b = k^{|A|}$ and generates $\left(k^{|A|}\right)\cdot l$ nodes, where $l$ is the depth of the search.
+In contrast, SSSP results in $b = k$ and enables searching the equivalent node with only $(k|A|)\cdot l$ nodes generation.
+This is a key trick of \astar with operator decomposition~\cite{standley2010finding} for MAPF; we based this idea to develop SSSP.

-\paragraph*{Imbalanced Roadmaps} PRM-based methods (i.e., PRM, PP, and CBS in our experiments) have no choice other than to construct roadmaps uniformly spread in each configuration space, making search spaces huge.
-With biased sampling, such drawbacks might be relieved but only a few studies~\cite{arias2021avoidance,okumura2022ctrm} attempt to realize biased sampling for MRMP to our knowledge.
-In contrast, thanks to carefully-designed technical components, \algoname naturally constructs sparse roadmaps in important regions for each robot, as seen in Fig.~\ref{fig:roadmap-example}.
-As a result, the search space for \algoname is kept small, which also contributes to quick MRMP solving.
+\emph{Imbalanced Roadmaps:} PRM-based methods (i.e., PRM, PP, and CBS in our experiments) have no choice other than to construct roadmaps uniformly spread in each configuration space, making search spaces huge.
+Such drawbacks might be relieved with biased sampling but representing good bias for MRMP is not trivial; indeed, existing studies use machine learning~\cite{arias2021avoidance,okumura2022ctrm}.
+In contrast, owing to carefully-designed components, SSSP naturally constructs sparse roadmaps in important regions for each robot as seen in \cref{fig:roadmap-example}.
+Consequently, the search space for SSSP is kept small, which also contributes to quick MRMP.